bitwarden/passwordless-docs/src/guide/concepts.md

 Attestation is only supported in our 'Enterprise' plan.
 Read more about our plans [here](https://bitwarden.com/products/passwordless/#pricing).
 :::

-In essence, attestation enhances the security of the WebAuthn registration process by allowing the relying party to receive and verify information about the authenticator, ensuring a more secure and trustworthy authentication experience.
+While WebAuthn is very secure, attestation enhances the security of the WebAuthn registration process by allowing the relying party to receive and verify information about the authenticator.

 | Types        | Plans      | Description                                                                                                                                                                                                                                                                                                              |
 |--------------|------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|